 Retinoids for Warts

 Doctors may prescribe retinoids for warts, particularly when other treatments have failed.
-Retinoid cream works on warts by disrupting the wart's cell growth.
+Retinoid cream works by disrupting the wart's cell growth.

 How to use: Follow your doctor's instructions for applying retinoids to warts.
 Creams may need to be used for a few months before warts disappear.

-What else you should know: Topical retinoids may be the best treatment for flat warts on the back of your hands.
+What else you should know: Retinoids may be the best treatment for flat warts on the back of your hands.

 Side Effects and Precautions